Creating an Environment For Learning

 Plan, then create

-Most parent just jump into homeschooling.
-They get everyone set at desks or around the kitchen table and at 9am they start with their first subject.
+With that in mind, we may now know what we want to have happen, but all too often as a parent we just jump into anything with the knowledge and experiences we already have .
+So when it comes to school, what do we do?
+We get everyone set at desks or around the kitchen table and at 9am they start with their first subject.
 Then when everyone is either done, sufficiently bored or worse, have all given up, they move onto the next subject.
 After about a week of this, most families either give up or they realize that this really isn't the way we learn at home.
 If we wanted that type of an environment, we should just stay in school.

 So what does the right environment look like for homeschooling?
 Much of that may depend on the child.
 There are times for group discussion and learning but what that looks like may be determined by the way your children sit and listen.
 Some may need to be in chairs, pencil in hand taking notes.
 Others will do better if they are on bean bags that cuddle them so they wiggle less.
 Some children do better listening when they are outside with bare feet, toes and fingers feeling the grass and connecting to the ground.